Oh wow. I hope you’re ready for a rant ladies and gentlemen, because a rant is exactly what you’re going to get.

 It says that you find the comparison offensive because you see sex work as a bad thing.
-Perhaps you don’t see it as a real job, or perhaps you look down on these women because you think that they are paid to do nothing more than look pretty and get their tits out on the internet.
+Perhaps you don’t see it as a real job, or perhaps you look down on these women because you think that they are paid to do nothing more than look pretty and get their knockers out on the internet.

 It says that you don’t respect sex workers, both as workers and as people.

-It makes me sad (and definitely a little mad) to see bloggers (including some of the most successful names in the industry) take such umbrage, not with the fact that Spud Hilton was shitting on cam girls, but with the fact that they, as female travel bloggers, were being compared to those cam girls.
+It makes me sad (and definitely a little mad) to see bloggers (including some of the most successful names in the industry) take such umbrage, not with the fact that Spud Hilton was dissing cam girls, but with the fact that they, as female travel bloggers, were being compared to those cam girls.

 Reading various Facebook posts and comment threads and seeing people be offended, not on behalf of sex workers for Spud’s comments, but offended that they could ever be compared to cam girls of all things, surprised me.